JoeVonDahab/drug_discovery_pipeline/01 Library Generation/SEA_MolMIM_SMILELibraryGeneration/readme.md

 # Similarity Ensemble Approach

-Purpose: to use the SEA to diversify the library of small molecules that was discovered during a literature search. [cite: 4]
+Purpose: to use the SEA to diversify the library of small molecules that was discovered during a literature search.

-* Took molecule SMILES from our literature list and individually searched SEA [cite: 4]
+* Took molecule SMILES from our literature list and individually searched SEA
-* Of the molecules that pass the P-Value threshold of (10^-15) were considered [cite: 4]
+* Of the molecules that pass the P-Value threshold of (10^-15) were considered
-* If the molecule's ZINC results page had drug substances, a .smi file was saved. [cite: 4]
+* If the molecule's ZINC results page had drug substances, a .smi file was saved.
-* If the molecule's ZINC results page had no drug substances matched, molecules from the high affinity .smi files were saved from the Highest Affinity Substances list [cite: 5]
+* If the molecule's ZINC results page had no drug substances matched, molecules from the high affinity .smi files were saved from the Highest Affinity Substances list
-* Drug substances were saved because they have been noted to have biological relevance. [cite: 5, 6]
+* Drug substances were saved because they have been noted to have biological relevance.

 # MolMIM

-Purpose: To implement a controlled iterative method of molecule generation [cite: 6]
+Purpose: To implement a controlled iterative method of molecule generation

 ## Set up:

-1. Create an .env file containing your NVIDIA API key and place it in the same directory as the scripts. [cite: 7]
+1. Create an .env file containing your NVIDIA API key and place it in the same directory as the scripts.

 ## NVIDIA API Call Parameters

-The following table describes the parameters used for the NVIDIA API call: [cite: 9]
+The following table describes the parameters used for the NVIDIA API call:

 | API parameter  | Current options | Description                                                                                                |
 | :------------- | :-------------- | :--------------------------------------------------------------------------------------------------------- |